PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: : A Fast and Scalable Dynamic Memory Allocator for PIM

 Since \pimmallocSW employs a hierarchical allocator design with private thread caches and a shared buddy allocator, one might wonder why we limit our allocator hierarchy to only two layers.
-Why not adopt a deeper hierarchical allocator design, like TCMalloc~\cite{tcmalloc}, which features four allocator layers and incorporates more sophisticated heap management techniques, such as work-stealing from other private CPU caches and prefetching memory blocks across different layers?
-Although this approach might seem advantageous from a performance standpoint, adapting the complex memory allocators used in TCMalloc to the PIM environment is impractical for several reasons, as detailed below.
+Why not adopt a deeper hierarchical allocator design, like TCMalloc~\cite{tcmalloc}, which features four allocator layers and incorporates more sophisticated heap management techniques, such as prefetching memory blocks across different layers?
+Although this approach might seem advantageous from a performance standpoint, adapting the complex memory allocators to the PIM is impractical for several reasons.

-First, current PIM devices are fabricated using density-optimized technology nodes (e.g., $\ge$20 nm DRAM technology for UPMEM-PIM~\cite{upmem_hotchips}), which impose significant design constraints.
-These constraints prevent the use of advanced microarchitectures and large on-chip SRAM.
-For example, PIM devices have highly limited on-chip storage for program binaries, with UPMEM-PIM offering a maximum instruction memory (IRAM) size of only 24 KB to store PIM program instructions.
-Implementing a complex memory allocator like TCMalloc, which consists of approximately 60,000 lines of C++ code, is therefore infeasible within these constraints.

-Additionally, current PIM systems lack essential system software support like dynamic thread launch, further hindering the implementation of sophisticated memory allocators like TCMalloc.
+First, PIM devices are fabricated on DRAM process (e.g., $\ge$20 nm DRAM for UPMEM-PIM~\cite{upmem_hotchips}), which imposes severe constraints on their microarchitecture and on-chip storage.
+For instance, the mere 24 KB of instruction memory (IRAM) in UPMEM-PIM renders complex memory allocators like TCMalloc (approximately 60K C++ lines) infeasible.
+In contrast, \pimmalloc, with only about 1,000 lines of code, is well-suited for the tight resource budget of PIM devices.
+Additionally, current PIM systems lack essential system software support like dynamic thread launch, further hindering the implementation of sophisticated memory allocators.
 Given these challenges, our design aims for a streamlined and efficient approach tailored to the unique resource constraints of PIM devices.

 \textbf{Implementation.} \fig{fig:pim_malloc_sw}(b) details the implementation of the thread cache and its interaction with the buddy allocator.
 The thread cache manages small-sized memory (de)allocations using 4 KB memory blocks provided by the buddy allocator.
-When free memory blocks are exhausted and additional memory is needed, the thread cache issues allocation requests to the buddy allocator.
+When free memory blocks are exhausted, the thread cache issues allocation requests to the buddy allocator.
 Conversely, when all memory sub-blocks within a 4 KB block in the thread cache are freed by the PIM program, they are merged back into a 4 KB block and returned to the buddy allocator.